 \section{Related Work}

 \textbf{LLM-based Log Parsing.} Log parsing is a critical preliminary step for various log analysis tasks.
 Therefore, numerous efforts have been made to achieve accurate log parsing\cite{he2017drain,du2016spell,ael,MoLFI,yu2023brain,lenma,logsig}.
 With the rise LLMs, a series of LLM-based log parsers have been developed to achieve more effective log parsing\cite{xu2024divlog,jiang2024lilac,lunar,adparser,llmparser-finetune,openlogparser,zhong2024logparser,xiao2024free}.
-These LLM-based log parsers leverage fine-tuning\cite{llmparser-finetune}, in-context learning\cite{jiang2024lilac,xu2024divlog,adparser}or log clustering analysis\cite{xiao2024free,adparser} to specialize LLMs for log parsing tasks.
-Considering high invocation cost, some efforts have been made to achieve cost-effective LLM-based log parser.
-LILAC\cite{jiang2024lilac} enhances the efficiency of LLM-based log parsing by incorporating an adaptive parsing cache that stores parsing results, Logbatcher\cite{xiao2024free} and LUNAR\cite{lunar} partition logs and only queries LLM once for logs belonging to the same cluster. \textit{InferLog} identifies the performance bottleneck in LLM inference under concurrent requests and optimized by ICL-oriented prefix caching, orthogonal to existing techniques for reducing query times.
+These LLM-based log parsers leverage fine-tuning\cite{llmparser-finetune}, in-context learning\cite{jiang2024lilac,xu2024divlog,adparser}or log clustering\cite{xiao2024free,adparser} to specialize LLMs for log parsing tasks.
+Considering high invocation costs, some efforts have been made to achieve cost-effective LLM-based log parsers.
+LILAC\cite{jiang2024lilac} enhances the efficiency of LLM-based log parsing by incorporating an adaptive parsing cache that stores log templates, Logbatcher\cite{xiao2024free} and LUNAR\cite{lunar} partition logs and only queries LLM once for logs belonging to the same cluster. \textit{InferLog} identifies the performance bottleneck in LLM inference under concurrent requests and optimized by ICL-oriented prefix caching, orthogonal to existing techniques for reducing the number of queries.

 \textbf{LLM Inference Optimization.} Existing inference engines, such as vLLM\cite{vllm} and SGLang\cite{sglang}, integrate numerous advanced techniques such as iteration-level scheduling\cite{orca}, PagedAttention\cite{vllm}, chunked prefill\cite{chunk} and speculative decoding\cite{speculative}.
 Reusing KV cache across different requests have been applied to recent works.
 Prompt Cache\cite{promptcache} allows flexible reuse of the same tokens at different positions.
 Liu et al.\cite{databasekvcache} proposed column reordering and row sorting to improve the prefix KV cache hit rate in relational analytical workload.
 RAGCache\cite{jin2024ragcache} improved the cache efficiency for RAG system. \textit{InferLog} optimizes prefix KV cache reusing for ICL paradigm and enhances performance based on configuration tuning.